jeffhandley/SavingEnglish/README.md

-Grammar_FTFY
+SavingEnglish
 ============

-I fix your grammar on twitter.
-Follow me at https://twitter.com/grammar_ftfy.
+I fix your spelling and grammar on twitter.
+Follow me at https://twitter.com/SavingEnglish.